 Half the time, I didn’t read any of it.
 Half the time, I just put it in a folder.
 The folder was full of lab work, and I just didn’t know what I was going to do with it at any point, but I needed to have it.
 My doctor just let me do that, which was good.
 I’m very thankful for that.

 The power of being an informed, engaged patient

 It’s important to have that information to understand.
 There were times in the hospital when I was just letting whatever happened happen, because I was very much confused by the whole situation and overwhelmed.

 My doctor was very easygoing.
 Mainly, his things would be, “Just don’t be dumb.
 Keep washing your hands.
 Don’t touch the people that are sick.
-Wear a mask,” kind of thing.
+Wear a mask.”

 I’ve been wearing the mask since back in 2019.
 I’m over the mask at this point, but even with my nephews, I wouldn’t kiss them on the face.
 My doctor said, “Still live your life and do those things.”

 So then I knew during chemo that I needed to have some kind of electrolytes or a smoothie.
-My whole thing was I need to control something and I feel that that’s very important is to find something to control, and it does not matter what it is.
+My whole thing was I need to control something.
+I feel that that’s very important to find something to control, and it does not matter what it is.

 The need for more awareness about ovarian cancer